Why demand patterns matter

 1) How weekend bookings reduce start-time flexibility

-With many moves targeting Saturday/Sunday, crews stack jobs.
+With many moves targeting Saturday and Sunday, crews stack jobs more tightly.
 A late finish upstream pushes arrivals back, while filled permit bays force longer carries and slower turnarounds.

 2) Why end-of-month tenancy cycles cluster moves

 Contract end dates and key collections align, concentrating starts.
-Lift and loading-bay reservations create inflexible slots, so any delay risks missing access windows.
+Lift and loading-bay reservations create inflexible slots, so any delay increases the risk of missing access windows.

 3) How student-area turnover creates seasonal spikes